In Unitarian Universalism, you can bring your whole self: your full identity, your questioning mind, and your expansive heart.

 Unitarian Universalists believe more than one thing.
 We think for ourselves and reflect together about the important questions of life, our relationship with humanity, the earth, and our purpose.

-We are united in our broad and inclusive outlook and in our values, as expressed in our seven principles.
+We are united in our broad and inclusive outlook and in our values, as expressed in our eight principles.
 We are united in shared experience: our worship services, religious education, and rites of passage; our work for social justice; our quest to include the marginalized; our expressions of love.

 Our Flaming Chalice